AlecMcG99/dnd-notes/Session notes/Alec/Session 4.md

 Lars immediately kills the charmed darkling
 Our ranger friend shows up out of nowhere and throws his dynamite into a large group of approaching fiends and blows up 7/8 of them

-We won and met up with the other group of
+We won and met up with the other group of our friends